paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2016-04-15-habitables.md

 > Habitables was born in 2013 with the desire to manufacture and market the ideas and projects designed by us, our intention is to create unique pieces with the best value and quality possible.
 Based on completely local production, we want to re-enable the craftsman and quality work.

 I immediately fell in love with designer Manuel Barrera’s distinctive mid-century modern aesthetic.
 With the option to produce items at bespoke sizes, their standard dimensions were already inch-perfect for my needs.
-More expensive than the ill-fitting furniture I had already seen, it was with a deep intake of breath that I clicked on the ‘Buy’ button.
+More expensive than the ill-fitting furniture I had already seen, it was with a deep intake of breath that I clicked on the “Buy” button.

 {% include 'photos' with photoset
   caption: 'The two items of furniture I purchased; a TV table and desk, both made of solid oak board.
 They look — and smell — great!'